 Site Facilitator Tips & Best Practices

-Know Your Students: E-School courses are rigorous and require a lot of self-motivation and discipline.
-Prior to registering, speak with your students to determine if E-School would be conducive to their learning.
+Know Your Students: Hawaii Online Courses (HOC) courses are rigorous and require a lot of self-motivation and discipline.
+Prior to registering, speak with your students to determine if HOC would be conducive to their learning.
 Typically, students who exhibit the following characteristics are more likely to succeed in an online environment:

 (Adapted from the North Carolina Virtual Public School Handbook)

-Help Your Students: Students new to E-School may require extra assistance and support throughout the course.
+Help Your Students: Students new to HOC may require extra assistance and support throughout the course.
 Please provide reminders and encouragement to complete assignments.

 For new students, it would be helpful if the School Site Facilitators could:

-- Stress the importance of completing the E-School Student Orientation prior to the start of the semester.
+Stress the importance of completing the HOC Student Orientation prior to the start of the semester.

-- If necessary, have face to face meetings with students who have not completed their required E-School Student Orientation.
+If necessary, have face-to-face meetings with students who have not completed their required HOC Student Orientation.
 Find out why they have not completed the training and what support they may need to complete the training.

 For all students, it would be helpful if School Site Facilitators could:

-Follow up with counselor regarding students who are failing or having difficulty completing on-line classes and provide necessary support.
+Follow up with counselor regarding students who are failing or having difficulty completing online classes and provide the necessary support.

-Provide designated time to work on E-School course on campus if needed.
+Provide designated time to work on HOC course on campus if needed.

-All E-School Advanced Placement (AP) Courses are approved by the College Board and are designed for highly motivated college-bound students who have demonstrated academic achievement, higher order thinking skills, and the ability to work independently.
+All HOC Advanced Placement (AP) Courses are approved by the College Board and are designed for highly motivated college-bound students who have demonstrated academic achievement, higher-order thinking skills, and the ability to work independently.

 Stay Organized: It is recommended you monitor Student Agreement Form submissions via the Genius system.
 Remind students and parents to complete the form online.

-Be Prompt: Please be prompt when communicating with E-School staff, students, parents and other school faculty so that issues can be quickly resolved.
+Be Prompt: Please be prompt when communicating with HOC staff, students, parents and other school faculty so that issues can be quickly resolved.

 Drops: Please process drops directly in the Genius registration system during the drop period.
 Your immediate action will allow other students on the wait list opportunity to enroll in courses.

-Communicate Effectively: As a site facilitator, you will have to communicate with many people in order for E-School courses to be successfully utilized at your school.
+Communicate Effectively: As a site facilitator, you will have to communicate with many people in order for HOC courses to be successfully utilized at your school.
 Please be sure to:

-- Read emails and updates from the E-School staff carefully to stay current on policies and procedures.
+Read emails and updates from the HOC staff carefully to stay current on policies and procedures.

-Disseminate information regarding the availability of E-School courses to the school, students, and parents.
+Disseminate information regarding the availability of HOC courses to the school, students, and parents.